dekuNukem/PicoRC/mac_se_se30.md

 ### Screen Wobbles

-* If it happens when floppy drive is active, try using a beefier power brick, or add decoupling capacitors.
+* If it happens when floppy drive is active, try using a beefier power brick, or add more decoupling capacitors.

 * If happens while idle, make sure the fan is not too close to the CRT.